avabellaw/bright-times/readme.md

 Bright Times is a platform for exploring and keeping up-to-date on new and upcoming events.

-This projects demonstrates my ability to create a full-stack application with eccommerce funtionality.
-It uses the Django framework along with HTML5, CSS3, JavaScript and ofcourse Python.
+This project demonstrates my ability to create a full-stack application with eCommerce functionality.
+It uses the Django framework along with HTML5, CSS3, JavaScript and of course Python.
 I also use SQL to manage the database.

 [View the live project here]()